Condo owners vs condo renters.

 If actions aren’t taken to curtail renter abuse, condo owners may literally become a dying breed.
 What’s the incentive for buyers if the building is effectively ruled by renters?

-To the protection of your health, sanity and peaceful enjoyment of property.
+To the peaceful enjoyment of your property,

 We receive frequent questions from condo owners and homeowners association members.
 Personal conflicts with condo boards and/or neighbors are dealt with through our private consultation service.
 We respond to generic questions when time allows, as per the condo rental fee and condo zoning issues raised below.
 QUESTION: Our Florida condo association …